Free lightweight server manager

 PuTTY, RealTerm, SecureCRT, and WinSCP are comparable terminal platforms.
 PuTTY, RealTerm, and WinSCP are additional open-source emulators.
 PuTTY is a popular SSH client.
 PuTTY can be a client for rlogin, serial, TCP, and Telnet connections.

 WinSCP is an SFTP and FTP client that secures file transfers from a local to a remote device.
 RealTerm is primarily for debugging terminal program issues.
-SecureCRT can be for commercial purposes since the platform is not open-source and it mainly focuses on security.
+SecureCRT can be for commercial purposes since the platform is not open-source and mainly focuses on security.

 Free connectivity tool

 Tera Term is a freeware for Microsoft Windows PCs that lets you communicate with remote systems through TCP/IP and serial connections.
-TT is a complete terminal application that boasts many features: local echo, etc. The comprehensive program is impressively lightweight. and the simple user interface makes using Tera Term relatively easy.
+TT is a complete terminal application that boasts many features: local echo, and more.
+The comprehensive program is impressively lightweight. and the simple user interface makes using Tera Term relatively easy.